rdlowrey/auryn/README.md

 ```

 In this example we've demonstrated how to specify an alias class for any occurrence of a particular
 interface or abstract class type-hint.
-Once an implementation is assigned, the Provider will use it
+Once an implementation is assigned, the Injector will use it
 to provision any parameter with a matching type-hint.

 > **IMPORTANT:** If an injection definition is defined for a parameter covered by an implementation